wx-ecology/BaBA/README.md

 # Barrier Behavior Analysis
 ## Description
-Script for Barrier Behavior Analysis (BaBA).
-This analysis is to identify and classify animal movement behavior upon encountering with linear barriers (e.g. roads, fences, pipelines, rivers).
+Barrier Behavior Analysis (BaBA)is a spatial- and temporal-explicit method to identify and classify barrier behaviors, fence behaviors in our case, based on GPS tracking data and linear spatial features.

-The 6 kinds of behaviors that BaBA classifies is: bounce, trace, back-n-forth, average movement, quick cross, trapped, and unknown.
+The 6 kinds of behaviors that BaBA classifies is: bounce, trace, back-n-forth, average movement, quick cross, trapped.
 See illustration:
 ![BaBA catogory classes](BaBA_Catogories.png)

 ## Workflow